NgAngus/HeartBeatPeaks/README.md

 # HeartBeatPeaks

 This is a project to identify peaks in a heart beat signal.
-Namely the P-peak, T-peak and QRS Complex.
+Namely the P-wave, T-wave and QRS Complex.

 Features were engineered based on width, amplitude and area of peak.
 Perhaps the slope of the peaks will be used next time.
 Plots of features against other features are shown in PNG files as labelled.